marcuswestin/tinytest.js/README.md

 tinyTest.js
 ===========

-Tiny testing framework for the browser
+Tiny testing framework for the browser and node.js